agpmilli/swissgeotweet/README.md

 ## Abstract

 The aim of this project is to:
-- build an affluence map of Switzerland based on various social network sources (geo-located tweets and possibly instagram posts at the moment)
+- build a data set of Switzerland based on various social network sources (geo-located tweets and possibly instagram posts at the moment) to compute a flow analysis into an exploitable dataset for visualization (ex: timeline map, etc.)
 - infer mobility patterns from it and try to detect from regular events (ex: people living in the Vaud canton but working in the Geneva canton) to major events (ex: Paleo Festival, Geneva auto showroom)

-Using this timeline map, people will have the ability to get an affluence visualization over the time (months, days, hours) and space (main axes, cantons, cities, places).
+With the visualization, people will have the ability to get an affluence overview in time (months, days, hours) and space (main axes, cantons, cities, places).
 From there, they can filter the map and display the locations they want to visit according if it's crowded or not at that time of the year/day.

 ## Data Description

-Our main source of data will be Twitter and Instagram posts.
+Our main source of data will be Twitter (and possibly Instagram posts).

 There's already a dataset composed of tweets in Switzerland from 2012.
 The [Twitter API overview](https://dev.twitter.com/overview/api) gives informations about what fields can be fetched from tweets.